canjs/can-connect/readme.md

 Hooks that your library and code should be calling.

-- `madeInstance(instance)` - Called whenever an isntance is created in memory.
+- `hydratedInstance(instance)` - Called whenever an isntance is created in memory.
-- `madeInstance(list, set)` - Called whenever a list is created in memory.
+- `hydratedInstance(list, set)` - Called whenever a list is created in memory.

 - `addInstanceReference(instance)` - Called whenver an instance is observed.
 This serves as a signal that memory-unsafe actions can be performed.
 - `deleteInstanceReference(instance)` - Called whenever an instance is no longer observed.
 This serves as a signal that memory-unsafe should be removed.